sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 Another issue is: Currently pmon controls LED, and as eventd now tries to change the very same LED, this leads to conflicts.
 A mechanism must exist for one of these to be master.

-The proposed solution could be to have a system health paramter in the DB.
+The proposed solution is to have a system health parameter in the DB and have pmon use this parameter in conjunction with existing logic to update system LED.

 ```
 127.0.0.1:6379[6]> hgetall "SYSTEM_HEALTH|SYSTEM_STATE"